The curriculum of Software Engineering is designed to form T-shaped, full-stack software engineers.

 3. Elective courses (12 ECTS)

-At UT, any regular course taught at Master's level and starting with LTAT.* or MTAT.* can be chosen as an elective course.
+At UT, any regular course taught at Master's level in the Computer Science and Software Engineering programs and starting with LTAT.* or MTAT.* can be chosen as an elective course.
 The list of elective courses in the Student Information System (SIS) is showing examples of courses that can be selected.
+NB: Since the courses MTAT.00.023, MTAT.00.028, MTAT.03.206, and MTAT.03.237 are not "taught" they cannot be used as elective courses.

 4. Optional courses (6 ECTS)